 All professions and associations have an obligation to articulate its basic values, ethical principles, and ethical standards.
 The Spiritual Care Association Code of Ethics sets forth these values, principles and standards to guide members’ conduct within their provision of care as spiritual care professionals and providers.
-This code is relevant to all members regardless of their professional functions the settings in which they work, or the populations they serve.
+This code is relevant to all members regardless of their professional functions, the settings in which they work, or the populations they serve.

-The primary mission of spiritual care is to enhance human well-being by providing care to persons in physical, mental, spiritual, emotional, or social need in diverse settings.
-“Persons” is used inclusively to refer to individuals, families groups, organizations, and communities.
+The primary mission of spiritual care is to enhance human well-being by providing care to people in physical, mental, spiritual, emotional, or social need in diverse settings.
+“Persons” is used inclusively to refer to individuals, families, groups, organizations, and communities.
 A historic and defining feature of spiritual care is the profession’s focus on individual spiritual wellbeing as well as within a social context of participation in community and society.
 Fundamental to spiritual care is attention to the issues of spiritual strength and distress that create, contribute to, and address challenges and joys in living as it is essential to each person’s experience of health, wholeness, and meaning in life.
-Spiritual care professionals and providers seek to enhance the capacity of persons to identify and utilize their spiritual, religious and existential strengths, assist in accommodating practices when appropriate, and providing resources.
+Spiritual care professionals and providers seek to enhance the capacity of persons to identify and utilize their spiritual, religious, and existential strengths, assist in accommodating practices when appropriate, and providing resources.
 They also seek to promote and advocate for the responsiveness of health care and other organizations, communities, and social institutions in acknowledging and incorporating the spiritual dimension of persons in the services they provide.

 The mission of the profession of spiritual care is rooted in a set of core values which are the foundation of the chaplain or other spiritual care provider’s unique purpose, perspective, and contributions to human well-being.

 Dignity of and respect for the person